mazwat/mazwat.github.io/project-proposal.md

 *By user stories we mean the features or key tasks that you can envisage taking place in your project build.
 {: .callout .callout--info}

-  Please have a draft idea ready to share with your tutor in your seminar session.
+  **Please have a draft idea ready to share with your tutor in your seminar session.**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI5NDA0OTc2XX0=
+eyJoaXN0b3J5IjpbNDIxNTg0NjU3XX0=
 -->